Our top 10 tips for ensuring your business is protected.

 2. What’s it all worth?

 No matter the size of your organisation, your building and its contents (right down to the boring stuff like the bins) are one of your major assets so you need to make sure you are properly protected in the event of theft, fire, flood or an event which damages your property.
-Do get a regular and independent review from your insurance adviser; it’s hugely important that the sum insured on your contents list is adequate.
-And don’t forget that if your business has changed or expanded in the period since you last renewed your insurance then a review is a wise idea!
+Do get a regular and independent review from your insurance advisor; it’s hugely important that the sum insured on your contents list is adequate.
+And don’t forget that if your business has changed or expanded in the period since you last renewed your premises insurance then a review is a wise idea!

-3. Business as usual.
+3. Business as usual

 Unforeseeable risk events, manmade or natural, can have a crippling affect on a business.
 As tempting as it might be to think “that’ll never happen to us” putting plans in place, should the worst happen, can get help make sure you’re back to business sooner rather than later.
 Having appropriate business interruption insurance and a business continuity plan can mitigate the recovery of your business.
 This invaluable, though often overlooked, cover safeguards your business by covering ongoing expenses and lost gross profit while the permanent business location is being repaired.
 Business interruption insurance will allow you to maintain fixed ongoing costs such as payroll and, if needed, reallocate current employees to help with the clean-up effort.

-4. Those TV compensation ads.
+4. Those TV compensation ads

 We’ve all seen them – a lady slips over on a spill and falls in an office reception area, call an injury lawyer etc. However, they raise a valid point, there are risks associated with clients or members of the public visiting your premises or using your products.
 Likewise there are situations where you may be working offsite, such as at an event or tradeshow, where you are responsible for accidental damage or injury.
 Public/products liability policies provide cover for claims of bodily injury or other physical injury, personal injury (libel or slander), advertising injury and property damage as a result of your products, premises or operations.
 A public/products liability policy with adequate cover limits enables you to continue normal operations while dealing with real or fraudulent claims of negligence or wrongdoing, and also provides cover for the cost of defending and settling claims.